Cheap Thanksgiving Dinner: Cracker Barrel, Golden Corral, Applebee's, Denny's, Hometown Buffet, Boston Market, Shoney's Offer Turkey Day Deals

 Pricier restaurants including Ruth’s Chris Steakhouse and Smith & Wollensky will be open for business on Thanksgiving, but we’ve rounded up some affordable options that will leave you some extra cash to help you tackle your Black Friday shopping list.

-The National Restaurant Association reports that one in ten Americans will head to a restaurant to eat their Thanksgiving Day meal, so expect long lines at your favorite eateries on Thursday.
+The National Restaurant Association reported that one in ten Americans will head to a restaurant to eat their Thanksgiving Day meal, so expect long lines at your favorite eateries on Thursday.

 Cracker Barrel Old Country Store opens at 11 a.m. on Thursday and will serve their annual “Turkey n’ Dressing Meal” until closing time.
 According to the company’s press release, the meal includes an entree, side dishes, a refillable beverage, biscuits or corn muffins, and a slice of pumpkin pie.
 The price is up $1 from last year, with the adult meal priced at $12.99 per adult and $7.99 for the children’s portion.